RATED-R-SUNDRAM/MTP/README.md

 # Steps to install and run our ENsom model.
-1. Open the dist folder and type the command.
+1. Open the mypackage/dist/ folder and type the command.
 This installs the required class with the respective functions in our distro.
 ```
   pip3 install ENsom-0.1.tar.gz .
 ```